 BP ON THE GROUND IN PERU: RETRACING THE STEPS OF THE INCAS

-FIRST STOP: EL VALLE SAGRADO
+EXPLORING EL VALLE SAGRADO

-Surrounded by the Andean mountains along the Urubamba River and just 15 km north of Cusco, the Sacred Valley (Valle Sagrado) once formed the epicenter of the Incan empire.
+Surrounded by the Andean mountains along the Urubamba River and just 15km north of Cusco, the Sacred Valley (Valle Sagrado) once formed the epicenter of the Incan empire.
 Today it’s home to colonial towns and small rural villages that provide an insight into the cultural evolution of its people.

-Upon arrival in the valley, we made a quick pit-stop for lunch at a traditional hacienda, home to a private collection of Pre-Colombian, Incan and colonial artifacts.
+Upon arrival in the valley, we made a quick pit-stop for lunch at a traditional hacienda, home to a private collection of Pre-Columbian, Incan and colonial artifacts.
 But there was little time to spare, as a group of Peruvian Paso horses were waiting to take us on an unforgettable riding excursion.
-We past clay homes and traditional villages surrounded by rugged mountains, experiencing the scenery in a way that felt completely natural.
+We passed clay homes and traditional villages surrounded by rugged mountains, experiencing the scenery in a way that felt completely natural.

 Early the next morning, we cycled across the valley at 12,300 ft to take in its myriad landscapes, stopping to enjoy views of the snowcapped Andes in the distance.
 Along the way we saw farmers working the fields, as they have done all their lives, before eventually reaching the circular terraced ruins of Moray, located on a high plateau at about 3,500 m (11,482 ft).
 Following a quick tour, we continued to the salt terraces of Maras, carved into the hills.